 Please note: Flights are subject to change.
 Please contact the airline for exact details.

 If you prefer to book with a travel agent, we are happy to recommend specialists in a number of countries around the world, please contact our office for more details.

-Travel insurance is a requirement of our booking conditions and we recommend you investigate the options thoroughly to make sure that your trip is properly covered.
+Travel Insurance: We consider adequate travel insurance to be essential.
+You should ensure that you take out a suitable policy, to make sure that your trip is properly covered.
 Please be advised some insurers may require you to take out a policy within 15-20 days of booking your holiday to receive all of their insurance benefits.

+Visas: You must check to see if you require a visa to enter Turkey.
 Visas are easily obtained online at eVisa and must be purchased before you travel.

-If you are planning to stay in Istanbul before or after your gulet tour we have included below links to more information and things to see and do.
+Istanbul: If you are planning to stay in Istanbul before or after your gulet tour we would be happy to help with suggestions and information and things to see and do.
+Please get in touch.

-If you are thinking of extending your trip to Turkey to include visits to Cappadocia, Istanbul or further afield, please contact our office for further information.
+Custom Tours: If you are thinking of extending your trip to Turkey to include visits to Cappadocia, Istanbul or further afield, please contact our office for further information.